-Abbreviations/acronyms (i.e. ACP) are not acceptable. - 5.
-Receipts must be placed in chronological order by date. - 6.
-Receipt must be itemized (show items purchased). - 7.
-Proof of Delivery must show the actual delivery tracking status as "Delivered" and not a photo of the item or packing slip. - 8.
-For Conferences or other events, you must provide justification and proof of attendance.
-If presented, show proof of acceptance. - 9.
-Easy to read (CLEAR and not too small) - 10.
+- 8. Expenses covered by a third party are not reimbursable. - 9.
+Proof of Delivery must show the actual delivery tracking status as "Delivered" and not a photo of the item or packing slip.
+Proof of Pick-up when applicable.
+For example; an online order picked up at store. - 10.
+For Conferences or other events, you must provide justification and proof of attendance, agenda/dates, and location.
+If presented, show proof of acceptance. - 11.
+When receipts include guest other than the physician seeking reimbursement, the receipt submitted must identify those items for which the physician is requesting reimbursement or the total expense may be divided by the number of parties to estimate the physician's expense. - 12.
+Easy to read (CLEAR and not too small) - 13.
 No paper/loose receipts accepted.
-Be sure to keep your paper/electronic receipts until you are reimbursed in case of any questions or new copy needed. - 11.
-If your receipts are e-mailed to you, you can forward it to the GME Finance Coordinator with a small description on what it is for and any additional information related to the expense. - 12.
-SCAN all receipts/documents as a File, if possible.
-(Recommend using the NOTES App on your iPhone or scanning app). - 13.
-E-mail PDF/WORD doc to the GME Finance Coordinator. - 14.
-If a photo of the receipt is taken, it should look like a scanned document with a white sheet/background.
+Be sure to keep your paper/electronic receipts until you are reimbursed in case of any questions or new copy needed. - 14.
+If a photo of the receipt is taken, it should look like a scanned document with a white sheet/background. - 15.
+Provide name of fund it should be paid out of. - 16.
+If your receipts are e-mailed to you, you can forward it to the GME Finance Coordinator with a small description on what it is for and any additional information related to the expense. - 17.
+SCAN all receipts/documents into one File, if possible.
+(Recommend using the NOTES App on your iPhone or scanning app). - 18.
+E-mail PDF/WORD doc to the GME Finance Coordinator gmepayments@eisenhowerhealth.org.